Sister Desiré Anne-Marie Findlay

-Sister Desire is an annually professed Felician Sister and serves as the Vocation Outreach Minister for Our Lady of Hope Province.
+Sister Desiré professed her perpetual vows to the Felician Sisters on August 15, 2019.
+She currently serves as the Vocation Outreach Minister for Our Lady of Hope Province.
 Below is her vocation story in her own words.
-You can also follow Sr. Desire's blog at sistalogue.blogspot.com.
+You can also follow Sr. Desiré's blog at sistalogue.blogspot.com.

 I met the Felician Sisters while I was having a good time in college and doing the usual Mass-on-Sundays-only routine.
 It wasn’t until I made friends with my Spanish professor that I really thought about other concrete ways to live my faith, and even then it was only half-hearted.
 My professor told me about a pilgrimage she’d done the year before, emphasizing the cultural depth of walking through some of New Mexico’s oldest towns and pueblos.
 Knowing I was Catholic, she had also explained that we would pray together and celebrate Mass on a daily basis, but my focus was on the fact that most of this would be in Spanish.
 “It sounds like fun!”
 I told her, and soon after that I signed up to go.